ushareng/AI_ForAutism-MRI_ImageClassification/README.md

+Problem Statement :
+Early detection of Autism can lead to early intervention which in turn play a huge role in the brain development of children with ASD .
 This example uses structural and resting state MRI data for Autism Classification .

 Model : TensorFlow and Keras implementation of the paper [CASS: Cross Architectural Self-Supervision for Medical Image Analysis](https://arxiv.org/pdf/2206.04170v6.pdf)